WICG/WebApiDevice/Explainer.md

 * **Signage configuration**: an enterprise application pulls the commercial content from the management console, then demonstrates it to the customers on in-store devices.
 * **Personalization**: an enterprise application pulls the application settings (i.e., single-touch or multi-touch on a tablet) from the management console preferred by administrators, then applies them to the local devices.

-Managed Configuration API only returns meaningful values when the web application is highly-trusted by the user agent, otherwise it will fail with an exception.
+Managed Configuration API only returns meaningful values when the web application is trusted by the user agent, otherwise it will fail with an exception.
 #### Interface definition
 **Promise\<object\> navigator.managed.getManagedConfiguration(sequence\<DOMString\> keys)**
 Returns a promise, which will be resolved into an object containing key-value pairs for each of the key from |keys| that is configured for this application.